Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups

 \section{Grothendieck-Witt rings of some classifying spaces}

 The main purpose of this chapter is to prove Theorem \ref{theorem:asc-for-gw-of-sp}.
-First, we recall \emph{acceptable gadgets} as introduced in \cite[Definition 8.3]{panin18} and establish some important properties of these.
-Then we use the results of Section \ref{subsection:some-details-symplectic-groups} to construct the Atiyah-Segal completion map, and to prove the main theorem.
-In the final two subsections, we discuss the construction of a classifying space for the multiplicative group with non-trivial involution, and conjectural tools that may be used to generalize our main results to base schemes with non-trivial action and to arbitrary closed subgroups of $\Sp_{2n}$.
+First, we introduce the specific model category we will be working with to model motivic spaces.
+Next, in \Cref{subsection:acceptable-gadgets}, we recall the notion of \emph{acceptable gadgets} as introduced in \cite[Definition 8.3]{panin18} and establish some important properties of these.
+In \Cref{subsection:hermitian-asc-symplectic-groups}, we finally use the results of \Cref{subsection:some-details-symplectic-groups} to construct the Atiyah-Segal completion map, and to prove the main theorem.
+In the final two subsections, we discuss the construction of a classifying space for the multiplicative group with non-trivial involution, and conjectural tools that may be used to generalize our main results to base schemes with non-trivial action and to arbitrary closed subgroups of~$\Sp_{2n}$.